-- d.
-QM notifies the Compliance department of any membership changes in advance of the QMC meeting so that a screening can be conducted prior to the changes taking effect. - 7.
+- prospective member, is found to be excluded per OIGCN, the Compliance Department will notify the QM department so that they may take immediate action. - QMC members must be screened before being confirmed and monthly thereafter. c. - QM notifies the Compliance department of any membership changes in advance of d. the QMC meeting so that a screening can be conducted prior to the changes taking effect. - 7.
 Confidentiality: All QMC minutes, reports, recommendations, memoranda, and documented actions are considered quality assessment working documents and are kept confidential.
 IEHP complies with all State and Federal regulatory requirements for confidentiality.
-All records are maintained in a manner that preserves their integrity to assure Member and Practitioner confidentiality is protected. - a.
-All members, participating staff, and guests of the QMC and Subcommittees are required to sign the Committee/Subcommittee Attendance Record, including a confidentiality statement. - b.
-The confidentiality agreements are maintained in the Practitioner files as appropriate. - c.
-All IEHP staff members are required to sign a confidentiality agreement upon hiring.
+All records are maintained in a manner that preserves their integrity to assure Member and Practitioner confidentiality is protected.^{37,38} - All members, participating staff, and guests of the QMC and Subcommittees are a. required to sign the Committee/Subcommittee Attendance Record, including a confidentiality statement. - The confidentiality agreements are maintained in the Practitioner files as b. appropriate. - All IEHP staff members are required to sign a confidentiality agreement upon c. hiring.
 The confidentiality agreements are maintained in the employee files as appropriate. - d.
 All peer review records, proceedings, reports, and Member records are maintained in accordance with state, federal and regulatory requirements to ensure confidentiality. - e.
-IEHP maintains oversight of Provider and Practitioner confidentiality procedures. - 1) IEHP has established and distributes confidentiality standards to contracted Providers and Practitioners through the IEHP Provider Policy and Procedure Manual. - 2) All Provider and Practitioner contracts include the provision to safeguard the confidentiality of Members' medical and behavioral health care records, treatment records, and access to sensitive services in accordance with applicable state and federal laws. - 3) As a condition of participation in the IEHP network, all contracted Providers must retain signed confidentiality forms for all staff and committee members and provide education regarding policies and procedures for maintaining the confidentiality of Members to their Practitioners. - 4) IEHP monitors contracted Providers and Practitioners for compliance with IEHP's confidentiality standards during Delegation Oversight Annual Audits and Facility Site Review (FSR) and Medical Records Reviews (MRR).
+IEHP maintains oversight of Provider and Practitioner confidentiality procedures. - 1) IEHP has established and distributes confidentiality standards to contracted Providers and Practitioners through the IEHP Provider Policy and Procedure Manual. - 2) All Provider and Practitioner contracts include the provision to safeguard the confidentiality of Members' medical and behavioral health care records, treatment records, and access to sensitive services in accordance with applicable state and federal laws. - As a condition of participation in the IEHP network, all contracted 3) Providers must retain signed confidentiality forms for all staff and committee members and provide education regarding policies and procedures for maintaining the confidentiality of Members to their Practitioners. - 4) IEHP monitors contracted Providers and Practitioners for compliance with IEHP's confidentiality standards during Delegation Oversight Annual

-&lt;sup>32 DHCS-IEHP Two-Plan Contract, 1/10/20 (Final Rule A27), Exhibit A, Attachment 4, Provision 4, Quality Improvement Committee.
+37 DHCS-IEHP Two-Plan Contract, 1/10/20 (Final Rule A27), Exhibit A, Attachment 4, Provision 4, Quality Improvement Committee.

-&lt;sup>33 DHCS-IEHP Two-Plan Contract, 1/10/20 (Final Rule A27), Exhibit E, Attachment 2, Provision 21, Confidentiality of Information
+38 DHCS-IEHP Two-Plan Contract, 1/10/20 (Final Rule A27), Exhibit E, Attachment 2, Provision 21, Confidentiality of Information